1Then Solomon said, “Yahweh has said that he would dwell in the thick cloud.

 26“When heaven is shut up and there is no rain, because they have sinned against you, if they pray toward this place and praise your name, and turn from their sin because you afflict them,

-29whatever prayer and supplication is made by any person, or by all your people Israel, every one who knows his own plague and his own sorrow and spreads out his hands toward this house,
+29whatever prayer and supplication is made by any person, or by all your people Israel, everyone who knows his own affliction and his own sorrow and spreads out his hands toward this house,

-30then hear from heaven your dwelling place and forgive, and give to every person according to all his ways (whose heart you know for you, you only, know the hearts of the children of men)
+30then you hear from heaven your dwelling place and forgive, and give to every person, whose heart you know, according to all his ways (because you, you only, know the hearts of the children of men),

-31that they may fear you, to walk in your ways all the days that they live in the land that you gave to our fathers.
+31that they may fear you and walk in your ways all the days that they live in the land that you gave to our fathers.

 32“Also, concerning the foreigner who is not of your people Israel, when he comes out of a far away country because of your great name and your mighty hand and your outstretched arm, when they come and pray toward this house,

-33then hear from heaven, from your dwelling place, and do according to all that the foreigner calls to you for, so that all the peoples of the earth may know your name and fear you like your people Israel, and so that they know that this house that I have built is called by your name.
+33then you hear from heaven, from your dwelling place, and do according to all that the foreigner asks you, so that all the peoples of the earth may know your name and fear you like your people Israel, and so that they know that this house that I have built is called by your name.

 34“If your people go out to battle against their enemies, by whatever way you send them, and they pray to you toward this city that you have chosen and the house that I have built for your name,

-35then hear from heaven their prayer and their supplication, and accomplish justice for them.
+35then from heaven, hear their prayer and their supplication and do what is right for them.

 36“If they sin against you (for there is no person who does not sin) and you are angry with them and give them to the enemy, so that they carry them away captive to a land far away or near,

-37yet if they will turn their heart in the land where they are carried captive, and repent and make supplication to you in the land of their captivity, saying, ‘We have sinned and have committed iniquity; we have dealt wickedly,’
+37yet if they will turn their heart in the land where they are carried captive, and repent and plead to you for mercy in the land of their captivity, saying, ‘We have sinned and have committed iniquity; we have acted wickedly,’

-38if they return to you with all their heart and with all their soul in the land of their captivity to which they have carried them captive, and they pray toward their land that you gave to their fathers, and the city that you have chosen, and toward the house that I have built for your name:
+38if they return to you with all their heart and with all their soul in the land of their captivity—the land to which they have carried them captive— and they pray toward their land that you gave to their fathers, and the city that you have chosen, and toward the house that I have built for your name,

-39then hear from heaven, even from your dwelling place, their prayer and their petitions, and accomplish justice for them, and forgive your people who have sinned against you.
+39then hear from heaven, from your dwelling place, their prayer and their petitions, and do what is right for them, and forgive your people who have sinned against you.

-41“Now therefore arise, Yahweh God, into your resting place, you and the ark of your strength; let your priests, Yahweh God, be clothed with salvation, and let your saints rejoice in goodness.
+41“Now therefore, arise, Yahweh God, into your resting place, you and the ark of your strength.
+Let your priests, Yahweh God, be clothed with salvation, and let your faithful people rejoice in good things.

-42Yahweh God, do not turn away the face of your anointed.
-Remember your covenant faithfulness to David your servant.”
+42Yahweh God, do not reject the face of your anointed.
+Remember the covenant faithfulness of David your servant.”